From Cold War to the Ukraine war: NATO at 75

 After a rise in tensions last year led to rioting that wounded 93 NATO troops, allies agreed to send 1,000 additional soldiers to KFOR -- taking its total to around 4,500.

-Beyond the Balkans, NATO's other major overseas missions have included its nearly two decades in Afghanistan and the 2011 bombing campaign in Libya.
+Beyond the Balkans, NATO's other major overseas missions have included a nearly two decade deployment in Afghanistan and the 2011 bombing campaign in Libya.

 - 43 -

-No country has ever withdrawn from NATO, but France spent almost 43 years outside its military command structure after President Charles de Gaulle pulled out in 1966 in protest at US domination.
+No country has ever withdrawn from NATO, but France spent almost 43 years outside its military command structure after then president Charles de Gaulle pulled out in 1966 complaining of US domination.

-The decision -- which saw NATO move its headquarters from Paris to Brussels -- was only reversed by President Nicolas Sarkozy in 2009.
+The decision -- which saw NATO move its headquarters from Paris to Brussels -- was only reversed by former president Nicolas Sarkozy in 2009.

-Nonetheless, France's sometimes strained relationship with NATO continues -- and in 2019 President Emmanuel Macron accused the alliance of suffering "brain death".
+Nonetheless, France's sometimes strained relationship with NATO continues.
+In 2019 President Emmanuel Macron accused the alliance of suffering "brain death".

 Macron later said Russia's 2022 invasion of Ukraine had woken up NATO with the "worst of electroshocks".